Phone consultation: 833-201-0213

 • You understand that you have one year from the date of your Right to Sue notice to file a lawsuit.

 • You understand that the DFEH will not file your complaint with the U.S. Equal Opportunity Commission (EEOC).
-If you wish to obtain a federal Right to Sue letter, you must file it separately with EEOC.
+If you wish to obtain a federal Right to Sue letter, you must file separately with EEOC.

 What You’ll Need to Obtain a Right-To-Sue Letter